 To resize a text box, drag the “handles” with the Selection Tool – hold down the Shift key to keep it proportionate.

 Remember that fonts used in an Illustrator document can only be displayed and printed correctly when the viewer has those fonts installed on their computer.
-If working on more than one computer, you may have to carry font files on a disk with your Illustrator file.
+If working on more than one computer, you may have to carry font files along with your Illustrator file.